GustavEikaas/easy-dotnet.nvim/README.md

 ## Features

-- Solution and Csproj Support: Seamlessly work with entire solutions or individual projects.
+- Solution, csproj and fsproj support: Whether its a single project or a solution containing multiple projects easy-dotnet has you covered.
 - Action Commands: Execute common tasks like building, running, testing, cleaning and restoring with ease.
-- Project Type Resolution: Detect and handle different project types, including web, test, and console applications.
 - User Secrets Management: Edit, create, and preview .NET user secrets directly within Neovim.
 - Debugging Helpers: While easy-dotnet.nvim doesn't set up DAP (Debugger Adapter Protocol) for you, it provides useful helper functions for debugging.
 These include resolving the DLL you are debugging and rebuilding before launching DAP, ensuring a smooth debugging experience.
 - Test runner: Test runner similiar to the one you find in Rider.
 - Outdated command: Makes checking outdated packages a breeze using virtual text
-- Csproj mappings: Keymappings for .csproj files are automatically available
+- (fsproj/fsproj) mappings: Keymappings for .csproj and .fsproj files are automatically available
-- Create dotnet templates like with `dotnet new`
+- Create dotnet templates like with `dotnet new`, automatically adding them to the current solution
-- Package autocomplete inside .csproj files [Check it out](#package-autocomplete)
+- Package autocomplete inside .csproj and .fsproj files [Check it out](#package-autocomplete)
 - [Rider-like](https://www.jetbrains.com/help/rider/Language_Injections.html#use-comments)
 syntax highlighting for injected languages (sql, json and xml) based on comments